Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

 All these ambiguities make it difficult to directly use the aforementioned features to train a deep neural network model to predict the meson masses and widths.
 On the other hand, the meson mass spectra can be well obtained by the quark model calculations\,\cite{GI1985}, and a more urgent and difficult problem is to calculate the meson widths.
-Then the mass itself can behave as an powerful input feature and be used to solve the degenerate issues above.
-Compared to the total width, the meson masses are much easier to obtain based on the quark model calculations or the lattice QCD simulation, which has also become part of the motivation to predict the meson widths while not the masses. { By the way, we also introduce an auxiliary feature $N$ with continuous values to represent the mass ordering, which is defined by normalizing the central value of the meson mass with $m_{\pi^0}$.
+Then the mass itself can behave as a powerful input feature and be used to solve the degenerate issues above.
+Compared to the total width, the meson masses are much easier to obtain based on the quark model calculations or the lattice QCD simulations, which has also become part of the motivation to predict the meson widths while not the masses.
+Notice here we do not distinguish the molecular states or the compact tetraquark ones for the exotic states with the same definite quantum numbers.
+The different interpretation pictures are model-dependent and are not experimental observable good quantum numbers, and hence will not be used as the input features for neural network.
+All the differences of widths for those states are attributed to the mass differences.

+Additionally, we also introduce an auxiliary feature $N$ with continuous values to represent the mass ordering, which is defined by normalizing the central value of the meson mass with $m_{\pi^0}$.
 Then the feature $N$ behaves as an extensible relative one and any new discovered meson can be easily embedded into this system.
-Notice that $N$ is not an independent feature but a auxiliary feature derived from the meson mass, designed to help the model better interpret the mass spectrum.
-Finally, we can encode a meson by a feature vector as}
+Notice that $N$ is not an independent feature but an auxiliary feature derived from the meson mass, designed to help the model better interpret the mass spectrum.
+Finally, we can encode a meson by a feature vector as

 And our aim is to use the above feature vector $\bm{v}$ to predict the meson total width $\Gamma$ based on the deep neural network.